donut28/an-untitled-clicker-game/README.md

 One of my first Python Tkinter projects, featuring none other than ice-cream!

 ## Activity Information
-Yes, I'm still working on the game and I haven't forgotten.
-Hopefully I can get this update out soon.
+I've stopped working on the game.
+I'll leave this repository public for whoever wants to play.
+Thanks for the support, I've learned a lot from this project.

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.